yash91989201/my-hashnode-blogs/clklh2l0900080amf3hve8kfw.md

 When categorizing data types in python there are two types:

-When categorizing data types in Python, there are two types:

 1. **Primitive data type:** A primitive data type is predefined by the programming language.
 The size and type of variable values are specified.

 2. **Non-primitive data type:** The non-primitive data types instead of storing just a single value, store a collection of values in various formats.